TESLA COILS |

 massive burns to chest of Tesla worker

-13. TESLA COULDN'T HAVE DISCOVERED X-RAYS: VACUUM PUMPS WEREN'T GOOD ENOUGH
+14. TESLA COULDN'T HAVE DISCOVERED X-RAYS: VACUUM PUMPS WEREN'T GOOD ENOUGH

-14. THE SECRET OF TESLA'S DEATH-RAY IS LOST
+15. THE SECRET OF TESLA'S DEATH-RAY IS LOST

-Brought from behind the Iron Curtain.
+Brought from behind the Iron Curtain in 1984.

-15. TESLA'S "STATIC ELIMINATOR" IS A PAIR OF ADJUSTABLE PANCAKE COILS
+16. TESLA'S "STATIC ELIMINATOR" IS A PAIR OF ADJUSTABLE PANCAKE COILS

-No, instead it was a pair of adjustable disk-shaped wooden enclosures, each of which contains several coils and capacitors.
-By the term "static eliminator," Tesla was describing an invention akin to Edwin Armstrong's FM radio scheme: a system which was immune to AM-only thunderstorm static.
-In other words, FM radio is a "static eliminator!"
+By the term "static eliminator," Tesla was describing an invention somewhat akin to Edwin Armstrong's FM radio scheme: a system which was immune to thunderstorm static; such thunderstorm signals being AM-only.
+In other words, FM radio is a "static eliminator" invention.

-We have little direct evidence of how Tesla's version worked, but it was probably a variation on spread-spectrum "frequency hopping."
-Most probably it was a spinoff from one of his methods of secure and non-interceptable comms employing the concept of the "Wave Complex."
-Wave Complex was a signal employing a beat-wave or "line-splitting" frequency effect produced by an excited multi-resonator device.
+We have little direct evidence of how Tesla's version worked, but it was probably a variation on Tesla's patent on spread-spectrum "frequency hopping."
+Most probably it was a spinoff from what he called "Method of Individuation," of secure and non-interceptable comms produced by his "Sectional Circuits" and employing the concept of the "Wave-Complex."
+Wave-Complex was a transmitted signal employing a beat-wave or "line-splitting" frequency effect produced by an excited multi-resonator device.
 In modern terms this was FHSS, a Spread-Spectrum comm system based upon near-random Frequency-hopping.
-But Tesla's frequency-hopping was analog, not digital; where the random effect was produced naturally via several interacting tuned circuits.
-Visualize a radio with several tuning knobs for each channel, rather than just one, and where thunderstorms cannot duplicate the odd multi-peak spectrum to which only the special receivers will respond.
+But Tesla's frequency-hopping was analog, not digital; and his random hopping effect was produced naturally via several interacting tuned circuits Tesla named "sectional circuits."
+Visualize a radio receiiver with several tuning knobs for each channel, rather than just one knob, and where thunderstorms cannot duplicate the odd, multi-peak spectrum to which only the special receivers will respond.
 "Static free" reception like FM!
-But based on spread-spectrum technique.
+But based on a spread-spectrum technique.

 It is what I call a 'static preventer.'
-A great trouble, when I came to Colorado, whas that I could not 'operate' at all.
+A great trouble, when I came to Colorado, was that I could not 'operate' at all.
 You know that the static interference is today the great bane of the wireless transmission.
 The reason for that is defective construction of the plants, but with this invention I am enabled to even make these defective plants operate satisfactorily.
-The principle involves the employment of a plurality of tuned circuits in series as shown.
-However, any interaction of the circuits, arising from mutual induction, produces results which are exceedingly complex. - N. Tesla 1916

-16. THE TESLA-PROMOTERS ARE LYING.
+17. THE TESLA-PROMOTERS ARE LYING.
 EVERYONE IS FAMILIAR WITH TESLA'S ACCOMPLISHMENTS!

-17. TESLA IS SERBIAN!
+18. TESLA IS SERBIAN!
 TESLA IS CROATIAN!

-18. TESLA CAUSED THE TUNGUSKA BLAST
+19. TESLA CAUSED THE TUNGUSKA BLAST

-The idea that Tesla blew up the Tunguska forest seems to have been started by a psychic channeler in the 1980s.
+The idea that Tesla blew up the Tunguska forest seems to have been started by a 'psychic channeler' in the 1980s.
 It happened when he was asked (during a trance state) about the cause of the explosion.
 He said it was an experiment gone wrong, then in later questions revealed that it was Tesla's experiment.
-But besides psychic channelers, there are even more problems with this explanation...
+But besides 'psychic channelers,' there are even more problems with this explanation...

 1. A 10 megaton blast, or about 40 billion megajoules, would require broadcasting radio energy at a level of 10 megawatts for 130 years (that is, if the process was 100% efficient, longer if not.)
 In other words, the power-grid connected to Wardenclyffe can't produce megaton-scale explosions.

 2. Coupling a VLF transmitter's output to the Earth resonance wavelengths requires a miles-long antenna similar to the US Navy submarine-comms low-freq transmitter projects (project Seafarer/Sanguine, Mary Creek, etc.) Actually this is a problem for many of Tesla's claims: he used no miles-long antennas, yet his devices supposedly could transmit enormous wattage at VLF/ELF wavelengths.
+Modern physics declares this impossible.

-3. A meteor or comet is a sudden brief event, while if Tesla did it, there would probably be a slow buildup.
+3. A meteor or comet is a sudden brief event, while if Tesla did it, there'd probably be a slow buildup.
 We'd expect to see various odd atmospheric phenomena occurring for many minutes or even hours before any "explosion."
-There might even be several explosions in series, separated by a constant delay.
-If it was a single blast with no precursors, then it wasn't a Tesla event.
+There might even be several explosions in series, multiple beat-waves separated by a constant delay.
+If it was a single blast with no precursors, then it wasn't a 'Tesla event.'

 4. Legend has it that Tesla intended to produce artificial aurora at North Pole, but he overshot the mark.
-So, if Tunguska isn't on the great-circle including Wardenclyffe and the North Pole, then the claim fails right there.
+So, if Tunguska isn't on the great-circle including Wardenclyffe tower and the North Pole, then the claim fails right there.
 A random comet/meteor strike will probably be in a completely unrelated location.
 Go get a world globe and look.

-So, Tesla could not have caused the blast unless...
-1. he discovered an enormous energy source in the Earth's Schumann cavity, and his transmitter only acted as a catalyst or trigger and not the main energy supply.
-2. unless he had some secret method of "getting out," of transmitting significant VLF wattage without an appropriate long antenna, 3. unless minutes/hours of strange phenomena were observed in Russia prior to the and following the blast, 4. unless Tunguska is on the straight line between Wardenclyffe and the North Pole.
 Well, number four is moot: Tunguska *is* on the line!
 Scary!
-Number three also proves true: apparently Russian investigation showed just such earthquake and sky effects over an extended period before the blast.
+Number three also proves true.
+Apparently Russian investigation showed just such earthquake and sky effects over an extended period before the blast.
 Experts had always ignored this as inexplicable, since it conflicted with the conventional explanation based on an exploding cosmic body.
-Number one might be real also: one NASA group detected Schumann resonance Q-factors in the thousands, indicating incredibly low losses in the waveguide, or more probably, some sort of unknown self-oscillation effect.
-HAARP project early documents also notes VLF broadcasts returning at higher levels than transmitted, and cautions against a possible disastrous self-reinforcing effect.
+(Evidence which conflicts with a "pet theory" must be derided and swept under the table?!)
+And, original eyewitnesses reported several explosions, not just one. #1 might be real also: one NASA group detected Schumann resonance Q-factors in the thousands, indicating incredibly low losses in the Earth's waveguide, or more probably, some sort of unknown self-oscillation effect.
+HAARP project's early documents also note VLF transmitted pulses returning at higher levels than sent out, and cautions against a possible disastrous self-reinforcing effect.

-19. TESLA COILS ARE AMAZING LIGHTNING MACHINES
+20. TESLA COILS ARE AMAZING LIGHTNING MACHINES

 Actually, if they're making lightning, they're being misused according to Tesla.
 Tesla coils are radio devices better known as "Spark Transmitters." (...theatrical coils used for decades in Vaudeville and Side Shows)